Structure and Noise in Dense and Sparse Random Graphs: Percolated Stochastic Block Model via the EM Algorithm and Belief Propagation with Non-Backtracking Spectra: Inflation--deflation

 Indeed, the largest eigenvalue of $(\DD^{-1} {\bm{End}}^* ) ({\bm{End}}\,\DD^{-1} ) = \DD^{-1}\DD \DD^{-1} =\DD^{-1}$ is $\max_i \frac1{d_i}$, so the largest singular value (spectral norm) of $\DD^{-1} {\bm{End}}^*$ is estimated from above with $\left( \max_i \frac1{d_i} \right)^{\frac12}$.
 Therefore,

 This results can be summarized in the following theorem. \begin{theorem} Assume that the expected adjacency matrix of the underlying random graph on $n$ nodes and $m$ edges has rank $k$ with $k$ single eigenvalues and corresponding unit-norm eigenvectors $\uuu_1 ,\dots ,\uuu_k \in \R^n$.
-Assume that the non-backtracking matrix $\B$ of the random graph has $k$ structural eigenvalues with eigenvectors $\x_1 ,\dots ,\x_k \in \R^{2m}$ such that
+Assume that the non-backtracking matrix $\B$ of the random graph has $k$ structural eigenvalues (aligned with those of the expected adjacency matrix) with eigenvectors $\x_1 ,\dots ,\x_k \in \R^{2m}$ such that

 Then for the transformed vectors $\DD^{-1} \x_j^{in} \in \R^n$, the relation

 holds, where $\DD$ is the degree-matrix of the underlying graph. \end{theorem}

 \begin{corollary} If $\uuu_j$'s are step-vectors on $k$ steps (e.g., if our graph comes from the $SBM_k$ model), then the $k$-variance of the node representatives